algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - def from_c_call(self, type_name, var_name):

-After that we need to check if the type is a pointer or not.
+After that, we need to check if the type is a pointer or not.

-For this purpose we will have to create another class that will store the types of the variables.
+For this purpose, we will have to create another class that will store the types of variables.
 This class will be used to convert types in rust, it will inherit from the previous class and will be composed of 4 functions and 1 init function:

 - class RustPtrTypeConverter(gen.TypeConverter):